Harris County Sheriff's Office: History

 John Moore was sworn in as the first sheriff of what was then called Harrisburg County (later renamed Harris County) in February 1837.
 Among the oldest law enforcement agencies in Texas, the department has grown from a single man on horseback to a modern agency with 3500 employees, including over 2500 sworn officers.

 On May 31, 2017, John Hernandez died after being placed in a choke hold after a fight by officers Terry Thompson and Chauna Thompson, a married couple.
 The death was ruled a homicide by the Harris County medical examiner on June 6, 2017, and both Thompsons were charged with murder.

+In 2025, four of the department's deputies committed suicide in the space of four weeks, prompting national coverage.